pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 # Why should I learn programming in the ChatGPT era?

-1. You can't really understand/modify/improve a text written in French, unless you are proficient in French!
+1. You can't really understand/modify/improve a text written in English, unless you are proficient in English!
 2. Career opportunities:
    - Coding opens doors to a diverse array of high-demand careers in technology and data-driven sectors.
    - It cultivates critical thinking and problem-solving skills.